rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

    - Origin: Terraform is an Infrastructure as Code (IaC) tool created by HashiCorp in 2014.
    - Acquisition:
       - HashiCorp was acquired by IBM; the deal officially closed in October 2024.
-      - HashiCorp officially joined IBM in Feb, 2025 after regulatory approvals.
+      - HashiCorp officially joined IBM in Feb, 2025 after regulatory approvals in US and EU.
    - Licensing Shift: Originally strictly Open Source (Mozilla Public License v2.0), HashiCorp switched Terraform to the Business Source License (BSL) in August 2023.
      - Note: Consequently, it is no longer compliant with the OSI "Open Source" definition, though the source code remains viewable.